TamarixGallica/Bingo-Backend/README.md

     - [X] Any number of theme identifiers (optional)
   - If any theme identifiers aren't defined, squares with any themes or without themes should be returned
   - No duplicate squares should be returned
-  - If enough squares aren't available for the requested parameters, 404 Not Found should be returned
+  - If enough squares aren't available for the requested parameters, 400 Bad Request should be returned
   - The order of squares should be randomized
 - [X] API should expose an endpoint for reading, creating, updating and deleting
   - [X] Bingo squares